kashing1999/notes/AI.md

 ## Coevolutionary systems
 - Broadly, *coevolutionary systems* are systems with agents whose behaviour changes in response to their interaction outcomes
-- USed to model real-world strategic decision-making systems
+- Used to model real-world strategic decision-making systems

 ### Intelligent Strategic Decision-Making
 - Problem solving tasks may involve some forms of decision-making processes